peteroupc/html3dutil/doc/Global.md

 ### getPromiseResultsAll(promises, [progressResolve], [progressReject])

-An auxiliary function that returns a promise that resolves or is rejected after the given list of promises finishes its work.
+An auxiliary function that returns a promise that resolves or is rejected after the specified list of promises finishes its work.

 #### Parameters